mozilla/webmaker-core/README.md

 `webmaker-core` is the React based core for the Webmaker app.
 It's a series of webviews that are integrated into the various platforms running Webmaker (currently: [Android](https://github.com/mozilla/webmaker-android), [Browser](https://github.com/mozilla/webmaker-browser)).

+If you'd like to become a beta tester for the Android app, you can opt in by opening this URL on your device: [https://play.google.com/apps/testing/org.mozilla.webmaker](https://play.google.com/apps/testing/org.mozilla.webmaker)

 ## Installation

 ```bash